DeathStar3/varicity-experiment/artifact-submission-files/README.md

 Changing the value of one of these parameters regenerates the visualization.
 ![visualization_settings](images/visualization_settings.png)
 The visualization above shows JFreeChart with usage orientation set to OUT and usage level set to 2, shown in Fig. 6a of the paper.

+*Note:* The rendering time of the visualization increases with the number of buildings to display.
+To limit the loading time when switching between projects, we advise to reduce the value of the usage level to limit the number of buildings to render.

 The pre-configuration is done by modifying the `/varicity/config/config.yaml` file.
 More details about the different configuration options are present in the `README.md` file present in the artifact's root directory.